jramos/cgminer_api_client/README.md

     require 'cgminer_api_client'

     pool = CgminerApiClient::Pool.new

+    # run 'devs' on each miner in the pool; returns an array of response hashes
+    devices = pool.devs

-    pool.devs     # run 'devs' on each miner in the pool pool.summary  # run 'summary' on each miner in the pool
+    # run 'summary' on each miner in the pool; returns an array of response hashes
+    summaries = pool.summary

     # run commands on individual miners
     pool.miners.each do |miner|
-        miner.
-    end
+        miner.devs   # run 'devs' on this miner; returns a response hash end

 Any commands not explictly defined are implemented using ``method_missing``.
 A complete list of available API commands can be found in the [cgminer API-README](https://github.com/ckolivas/cgminer/blob/master/API-README).